Picking the Holiday Party Date

 Ideas For Your Company Holiday Party

-Mint Julep Experiences plans one-day and multi-day excursions on the Kentucky Bourbon Trail, at Kentucky horse farms and so much more.
+Mint Julep Experiences plans custom one-day and multi-day trips on the Kentucky Bourbon Trail, at Kentucky horse farms and so much more.
 Several bourbon distilleries, craft breweries and food artisans offer exclusive tastings or private tours only available to Mint Julep customers.
 Behind-the-scenes access, straight-from-the-barrel tastings, cocktail mixology classes, creative beer or bourbon flights and cooking demos are some of the ideas we can offer your employees for a fun time away from the office for the holidays.
 Tell us what you’re interested in, and our Louisville experience experts will help you customize the ultimate experience for your company party.